HemanthSai7/Copilot-Forecasting-Tool/README.md

---api-key <your openweathermap api key> # Openweathermap api key --azure_sub_key <your azure subscription key> # Azure subscription key --azure_lang_key <your azure language key> # Azure language key --listen <Yes/No> # Listen for voice input
+--api-key <your openweathermap api key> # Openweathermap api key --azure_sub_key <your azure subscription key> # Azure subscription key --azure_lang_key <your azure language key> # Azure language key --listen <Yes/No> # Listen for voice output
 --prompt <Your text prompt> # Natural language prompt
 ```
 > -  Please note that the `--listen` and `--prompt` arguments are optional.
-> - If you want to use the voice input feature, you need to provide the `--listen` argument with a value of `Yes`.
+> - If you want to use the voice output feature, you need to provide the `--listen` argument with a value of `Yes`.
 > - If you want to use the `--prompt` argument with a natural language prompt.
 > - For both `--listen` and `--prompt` features, you need to provide the `--azure_sub_key` and `--azure_lang_key` arguments with your azure subscription key and azure language key respectively else it will use the default values.
 > - Type `python weather.py --help` for more information.